movebit/move/language/move-analyzer/editors/code/CONTRIBUTING.md

-# How to contribute to the move-analyzer Visual Studio Code extension
+# How to contribute to the sui-move-analyzer Visual Studio Code extension

 ## Installing dependencies